This iPhone 8 Dummy Might Be The Most Accurate Representation Yet

 What To Expect In The iPhone 8

 What is it that people already expect about this phone?
-Well, first and foremost it will come with high-tech features such as wireless charging, facial recognition and better water resistance.
+Well, first and foremost, it will come with high-tech features such as wireless charging, facial recognition, and better water resistance.

 But those are not what draws people to the iPhone 8.
 The seamless display with almost no bezels – even lesser than the Galaxy S8’s – with an embedded Touch ID scanner is what intrigues fans the most.
 This is a feat that Samsung was not able to achieve even on the upcoming Note 8, so Apple is ahead of competitors in this regard.